IanMadlenya/kaleidoscope/README.md

 # Kaleidoscope

-Kaleidoscope allows you to model and analyse option spread prices and greeks from historical options data.
-Use the built-in methods to price various options spreads or construct your own composite option spreads and plot the changes in price and greeks as time passes.
+This library allows you to backtest options strategies with your own historical options data.
+Use the built-in functions to generate options spreads with adjustable parameters and backtest them with your own custom entry / exit / adjustment criteria.

+## Goals
+This project was developed because I was learning to trade options and had a need for a simple and flexible trading library that will allow me to backtest my option trading strategies.
+At the time of its development, it was difficult to find options backtesting software/libraries that allows the flexibility of testing options spreads with complex entry, exit or adjustment criteria.
+I wrote this library to meed that need and I hope it will help you too!

+## Features
+* Uses Pandas library under the hood to generate options spreads efficiently.
+* Option spreads can be generated with adjustable parameters such as strike width and expiration dates.
+This allows you to create more advance strategies such as broken-wing butterflies/iron condors
+* Generates historical option spread prices for all possible strike combinations from the option chain.
+* Use your own options data source by using the built-in data adapters or write your own.
+(Currently supports sqlite)
+* Integrated brokerage simulation with market and limit orders
+* Interchangeable and extensible position sizers, slippage and commissions modules
+* Optimization support: define a range for your strategy parameters and the system will execute the strategy for each value of the range
-The following strategies are currently supported:
+* The following options strategies are currently supported:
     * Single Calls/Puts
     * Vertical Spreads
     * Iron Condors (Iron Butterflies)
     * Covered Stock

-Planned Support:
+### Coming Soon
+* CSV file support
+* Option strategy support:
     * Combos (Synthetics/Collars)
     * Diagonal Spreads
     * Calendar Spreads
     * Custom Spreads
     * Strangles
     * Straddles

 ## Installation